garg02/custom-metric-reporter-gcp/README.md

         sed -i "s/gpu_batch_num=[[:digit:]]\+/gpu_batch_num=$(date +%s)/" ~/batch_info.txt

 #### Note: Cron job requires storing key-value pairs in persistant memory as environment variables get reset each time.

+### Appendix:
+`FinalMonitoring.json' has been included as an example for aligning and joining MQL metrics.
+ `stress.sh` and `minimap.sh` are wrapper scripts that use `metrics` to report the current batch being run